Flomp/wanderer/docs/src/content/docs/guides/create-a-trail.md

 #### Upload a file

 Click the `Upload file` button and choose a file.
-The file must be either in GPX, TCX, or KML format.
+The file must be either in GPX, FIT, TCX, or KML format.
 Once you have selected a file you will see a couple of things happen:
 - the map will display and focus on your track.
 - the elevation profile and speed charts (if your file contains that information) will be updated accordingly.
 - in the left-hand panel information like the trail name, location, and distance will be displayed.